stradichenko/PKB-theme/exampleSite/content/docs/color-theme-customization.md

 But if you want to add colors, the alternatives are more nuanced and myriad.

-Firstly, make a local copy of the CSS variables:
+Firstly, make sure you have a local copy of the CSS variables:

 ```bash